 3) Experience the calming effects of finger tapping

 Finger tapping is a simple yet effective grounding technique that promotes relaxation and bodily awareness.
-To practice this exercise, follow these steps:
+Because of its interactive nature, it’s also a great option for short grounding exercises for groups.

 - Bring your index finger and thumb together, forming a gentle touch between the fingertips.